open-cogsci/osdoc/content/neurospin2015.md

   The *practice_loop* item after Step 4.
 --%

 Do the same thing for *experimental_loop*, except that the variable `practice` has the value 'no'.
-(The only function of the `practice` variable is so that you can easily filter out all practice trials during data analysis.)
+(The `practice` variable doesn't have a real function.
+It only allows you to easily filter out all practice trials during data analysis.)

 <div class='info-box' markdown='1'>

-## Links
+### Links

 - [/usage/variables-and-conditional-statements/](/usage/variables-and-conditional-statements/)
 - [/miscellaneous/counterbalancing/](/miscellaneous/counterbalancing/)